primayoriko/golang-forum-api/README.md

 1. Go, here I'm using v1.13
 2. PostgreSQL
-3. Linux OS (optional), recommended using Ubuntu-based distros since I'm using it.
+3. Linux OS (optional), recommended using Ubuntu-based distros since I'm using it (Ubuntu 20.04).
 4. Docker (optional), if you want to containerize the app and the db
 5. Postman (optional), to use or test the API with forging requests  directly, and could be used to open [postman_collection.json](docs/forum_api.postman_collection.json) that include request sample of every endpoints.
-6. Browser (optional), This needed to see swaggerui static file from the fileserver.
+6. Browser (optional), such as Firefox or Chrome, which is needed to see swaggerui static file from the fileserver.

 ## Go Library/Module Used